 This writing will help you to know about the differences between these 3 degrees’ murder and the law behind this.

 The topmost serious charge for murder is also known as first-degree murder.
 This murder is the evilest one.
 When someone kills someone intentionally with malice aforethought is called first-degree murder.
 This murder is also designated as premeditated murder which is a planned murder.
-Some example of first-degree murder:
+Some examples of first-degree murder:

 - Contract killing or any killing committed by a criminal group like terrorism, unlawful harassment, hijacking and so on